berke-celikel/berke-celikel.github.io/_posts/2025-03-20-mammoet-vs-boc-enforcement.md

 ---

-## Conclusion
+## Conclusion: Enforcement Against State-Affiliated Entities

-Mammoet v BOC is more than a salvage dispute—it is a case about how international law disciplines sovereign-linked entities.
-It confirms that when states and SOEs enter commercial contracts, they are bound by their agreements and subject to international enforcement mechanisms.
-Under the New York Convention, the path from arbitration award to court order is not always easy—but in rule-of-law jurisdictions like the Netherlands, it remains reliably open.
+*Mammoet v BOC* is more than a salvage dispute—it is a case about how international law disciplines state-linked commercial actors.
+It confirms that when state-owned enterprises and other government-affiliated entities enter into commercial contracts, they are bound by their agreements and subject to international enforcement mechanisms.
+Under the New York Convention, the path from arbitral award to court order is not always easy—but in rule-of-law jurisdictions like the Netherlands, it remains reliably open.

 ---